okta/okta-oidc-js/packages/okta-react/README.md

 #### Alternate configuration using `Auth` object

 When the `auth` option is passed, all other configuration options passed to `Security` will be ignored.
 The `Auth` object should be configured directly before being passed to `Security`.
-See [Auth Configuration Reference](https://github.com/okta/okta-auth-js#configuration-reference).

-- **auth** *(optional)* - Provide an [Auth](https://github.com/okta/okta-auth-js) object instead of the options above.
+- **auth** *(optional)* - Provide an [Auth](https://github.com/okta/okta-oidc-js/blob/master/packages/okta-react/src/Auth.js) object instead of the options above.
 This is the most direct way to use methods on the `Auth` object outside of your components and is helpful when integrating `okta-react` with external libraries that need access to the tokens.

 #### Example with Auth object